Post-splenectomy syndrome can occur after surgery to remove the spleen. It consists of a group of symptoms and signs such as:

 - Pulmonary hypertension (a disease affecting the blood vessels in your lungs)

 Connell NT, Shurin SB, Schiffman FJ.
 The spleen and its disorders.
-In: Hoffman R, Benz EJ Jr, Silberstein LE, Heslop HE, Weitz JI, eds.
+In: Hoffman R, Benz EJ Jr, Silberstein LE, Heslop HE, Weitz JI, Anastasi J, eds.
 Hematology: Basic Principles and Practice.
 6th ed.
-Philadelphia, Pa: Saunders Elsevier; 2012:chap 162.
+Philadelphia, PA: Elsevier Saunders; 2013:chap 162.